Adolis García Preview, Player Props: Rangers vs. Twins

 Adolis García At The Plate

-- Garcia leads Texas in total hits (120) this season while batting .252 with 56 extra-base hits.

-- Among the qualified batters in baseball, he ranks 85th in batting average, 74th in on-base percentage, and 21st in slugging.
+- Among the qualified batters in baseball, his batting average ranks 97th, his on-base percentage ranks 74th, and he is 23rd in the league in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.